Tight Lower Bounds and Improved Convergence in Performative Prediction: Introduction

 Given these challenges, it is essential to develop predictive models that are not only accurate but also robust against the performative shifts they may provoke.
 The work by \cite{pmlr-v119-perdomo20a} addresses this challenge within the framework of \textit{Repeated Risk Minimization (RRM)}, where they explore the dynamics of model retraining in the presence of performative feedback loops.
 In their approach, the authors propose an iterative method that adjusts the predictive model based on the distributional shifts caused by prior model deployments, aiming to stabilize the model performance despite the continuous evolution of the underlying data distribution.
 By characterizing the convergence properties of their method, they provide a theoretical guarantee for the stability of the model at a performative equilibrium.

-Our work extends this framework by leveraging the datasets collected at each snapshot during the retraining process, introducing a new class of algorithms called \textit{Affine Risk Minimizers}.
+Our work extends this framework by leveraging the datasets collected at each snapshot during the retraining process, introducing a new class of algorithms called \textit{Affine Risk Minimizers} (ARM).
 By utilizing historical data from previous updates, we show that it is possible to converge to a stable point for a broader class of problems that were previously unsolvable, extending beyond the bounds established in prior analyses \citep{pmlr-v206-mofakhami23a}.
 We derive a new upper bound under less restrictive assumptions than \cite{pmlr-v206-mofakhami23a} and provide the first tightness analysis for the framework in \cite{pmlr-v119-perdomo20a} as well as for our newly established rate.
 Our method, which incorporates historical datasets, demonstrates superior convergence properties both theoretically and experimentally.

-Faster convergence is of particular importance in scenarios where the data distribution is subject to continuous change.
-By achieving more rapid convergence, our framework ensures that the model stabilizes more quickly, minimizing the period during which predictions may be unreliable.

-\paragraph{Contributions.} $\circled{1}$ We establish a new upper bound, enhancing the convergence rate of RRM under less restrictive conditions; $\circled{2}$ We establish the tightness of the analysis in both our framework and the framework proposed by \cite{pmlr-v119-perdomo20a}; $\circled{3}$ We introduce a new class of algorithms, named Affine Risk Minimizers, that provides convergence for a wider class of problems by utilizing linear combinations of datasets from earlier training snapshots; $\circled{4}$ We provide both theoretical and experimental enhancements, showcasing scenarios where this framework improves convergence; $\circled{5}$ Finally, we introduce the first technique for establishing theoretical lower bounds across each framework, detailing the maximum potential improvement in convergence rates achievable through the use of past datasets.
+Converging to a stable point is essential in decision-dependent learning systems.
+Without stability, iterative retraining may lead to persistent fluctuations, preventing reliable long-term predictions.
+Prior work has examined convergence rates and the range of problem classes in which iterative schemes can achieve stability~\citep{li2024stochastic, narang2023multiplayer, pmlr-v119-perdomo20a}.
+This paper provides the first analytical techniques for examining the tightness of the upper bounds for these methods.
+In addition, we show that the ARM framework ensures convergence to a stable solution for a broader class of problems, mitigating the limitations of existing approaches. \paragraph{Contributions.} $\circled{1}$ We establish a new upper bound, enhancing the convergence rate of RRM under less restrictive conditions than~\citep{pmlr-v206-mofakhami23a}; $\circled{2}$ We establish the tightness of the analysis in both the framework proposed by \citep{pmlr-v119-perdomo20a} and our modification of the framework from \citet{pmlr-v206-mofakhami23a}; $\circled{3}$ We introduce a new class of algorithms, named Affine Risk Minimizers (ARM), that provides convergence for a wider class of problems by utilizing linear combinations of datasets from earlier training snapshots; $\circled{4}$ We provide both theoretical and experimental enhancements, showcasing scenarios where ARM improves convergence; $\circled{5}$ Finally, we present the first lower bound techniques for iterative retraining schemes and apply it to both \cite{pmlr-v119-perdomo20a} and our modified framework to establish \textbf{theoretical lower bounds} for ARM, detailing the maximum potential improvement in convergence rates achievable through the use of past datasets.